 A VHT variant HT Control field shall not be present in a frame addressed to a STA unless that STA declares support for +HTC-VHT in the VHT Capabilities Information field of its VHT Capabilities element or in the S1G Capabilities Information field of S1G Capabilities elements that it transmits(11ah).

-NOTEAn HT STA that does not support +HTC (HT or VHT variant) that receives a +HTC frame addressed to another STA still performs the CRC on the actual length of the MPDU and uses the Duration/ID field to update the NAV, as described in.
+NOTEAn HT STA that does not support +HTC (HT or VHT variant) that receives a +HTC frame addressed to another STA still performs the CRC on the actual length of the MPDU and uses the Duration/ID field to update the NAV, as described in 10.3.2.4 (Setting and resetting the NAV)(#9327).

 An HE variant HT Control field shall not be present in a frame addressed to a STA unless that STA declares support for +HTC-HE in the HE MAC Capabilities Information field(#4751) of the HE Capabilities element.
 The HE variant HT Control field carried in the frame may contain a Control subfield supported by the intended receiver that has:

-A value of 0 in the Control ID subfield when the transmitting STA expects an HE TB PPDU that carries an immediate acknowledgement, as described in 27.5.2 (UL MU operation).
+A value of 0 in the Control ID subfield when the transmitting STA expects an HE TB PPDU that follow the UMRS information as described in 27.5.2.2 (Rules for soliciting UL MU frames) (#8147).

 A value of 1 in the Control ID subfield when the transmitting STA changes its(#5335) operating mode, as described in 27.8 (Operating mode indication).